 Public Transport in Helsinki

 The public transport system in the Helsinki region is comprehensive and efficient.
-They are boasting diverse travel options, including buses, trams, ferries, metros, trains, and taxis.
+It boasts diverse travel options, including buses, trams, ferries, metros, trains, and taxis.
 One can easily reach almost every corner of Helsinki by taking Helsinki’s public transport.
 The extensive coverage and reliable service aim to provide you with an enjoyable and convenient commuting experience.
-The price level is moderate and with the right ticket types, you can save also on the costs.
+The price level is moderate, and with the right ticket types, you can also save on the costs.

 Buses